ganeti/ganeti/doc/design-ifdown.rst

    common code will go in `net-common` so that it can be sourced from either Xen or KVM specific scripts.

-2) An extra file written upon TAP creation named after the NIC's UUID and including the TAP's name.
-Since this should be the correct file to keep backwards compatibility we create a symbolic link named after the NIC's index and pointing to this new file.
+2) An extra file will be written upon TAP creation, named after the NIC's UUID and including the TAP's name.
+Since this should be the authoritative file, to keep backwards compatibility we create a symbolic link named after the NIC's index and pointing to this new file.

 .. vim: set textwidth=72 :
 ..
 Local Variables: